yracine/device-type.myFlair/README.md

 # 4) Connect SmartThings to the Flair Portal

-You should already have an Flair username and password, if not go to https://my.flair.co/
+You should already have a Flair username and password, if not go to https://my.flair.co/

 Go through the authentication process using MyFlairServiceMgr smartapp.
 To do so, please press on the "Flair Connect> Required" button in the middle of the screen.